HannesRammer/DartabaseTutorials/tutorials/TUT1.md

   <img src="https://raw.github.com/HannesRammer/DartabaseTutorials/master/tutorials/img/initDB1.png" >

- 3. insert absolute path to your project root folder (on my machine its and for this example I use 'C:\Projects\Dart\DartabaseTutorials\examples\PreTutorialMixApp' without ')
+ 3. insert absolute path to your project root folder

+ on my machine its and for this example <b>I use 'C:\Projects\Dart\DartabaseTutorials\examples\PreTutorialMixApp' without '' </b>

  Once you hit enter, dartabase_migration should created the files and folders listed below and the output dialog should look like this